Why 2025 marks a turning point

 INVAP: when competing means developing an ecosystem

-From INVAP, Guillermo Rus emphasized a central point for the space economy by stating that it is not the companies that compete, but the ecosystems.
-The Río Negro-based firm, a Latin American leader in satellites, radars, and nuclear energy, has been developing local suppliers for years, incubating startups as it did with Satellogic in its early days, supporting spin-offs like Skylum in the area of optical links, and working steadily with universities and research centers.
+At INVAP, Guillermo Salvatierra emphasized a central point for the space economy by stating that it is not companies that compete, but ecosystems.
+The Río Negro company, a Latin American leader in satellites, radars, and nuclear energy, has been developing local suppliers for years, incubating startups as it did with Satellogic in its early days, supporting spin-offs like Skylum in the optical links area, and working consistently with universities and research centers.

-The company's numbers back this vision.
-From an annual revenue of nearly 200 million dollars, around 90 percent corresponds to added value generated in the country.
-Half of that value is produced outside the company itself, in suppliers that INVAP has supported for years to reach the necessary quality standards.
-This dynamic reflects an explicit strategy: strengthening the ecosystem to sustain international competitiveness in a sector where advancements are continuous and technical demand is ever-increasing.
+The company’s numbers support this vision.
+With an annual turnover close to 200 million dollars, around 90 percent corresponds to added value generated in the country.
+Half of that value is produced outside the company itself, in suppliers that INVAP has supported for years to meet the necessary quality standards.
+This dynamic reflects an explicit strategy: strengthen the ecosystem to maintain international competitiveness in a sector where advancements are continuous, and technical demands are ever-increasing.

-For the space economy, this means that Argentina already has a network of mature industrial capabilities, ready to scale toward new opportunities.
-Guillermo emphasizes: “The development of the ecosystem is not charity.
+For the space economy, this means that Argentina already has a network of mature industrial capabilities ready to scale towards new opportunities.
+Guillermo highlights: “Developing the ecosystem is not charity.
 It is a strategy to maintain international competitiveness.”

 The IDB: economic evidence of “space spillover”

-The IDB's participation confirmed something many suspected: satellite missions generate tangible economic growth for the companies involved, even when they are not prime contractors.
+The IDB's participation confirmed something many suspected: satellite missions generate tangible economic growth in the companies involved, even when they are not primary contractors.
 The organization presented evidence that numerous suppliers of the SAOCOM program increased their productivity, improved their quality standards, and expanded their export capacity after participating in the project.

-The IDB also warned that the regional demand for satellite data-based services is not being fully exploited and that Argentina is well-positioned to become a central provider of these solutions.
-Opportunities extend to sectors such as agriculture, mining, water management, biodiversity, fire prevention and monitoring, infrastructure, and climate change adaptation, all areas with concrete and growing needs.
+The IDB also warned that the regional demand for satellite data-based services is not being leveraged as it could be and that Argentina is well positioned to become a central provider of these solutions.
+Opportunities extend to sectors such as agriculture, mining, water management, biodiversity, fire prevention and monitoring, infrastructure, and climate change adaptation—all areas with concrete and growing needs.

-Furthermore, the bank reminded that it has instruments capable of accelerating the development of this ecosystem.
-Among them are financing for innovation projects, direct investment in startups through IDB Lab, support for venture capital funds, and programs aimed at modernizing the public sector through the smart use of spatial data.
+Moreover, the bank reminded that it has instruments capable of accelerating the development of this ecosystem.
+Among them is financing for innovation projects, direct investment in startups through IDB Lab, backing for venture capital funds, and programs aimed at modernizing the public sector through the intelligent use of spatial data.

 Startups and Argentine projects: the new local NewSpace

-The second part of the event showcased different projects and companies representing the new wave of Argentine space innovation.
-From ground stations to launchers, lunar rovers and 5 cm satellites.
+The second part of the day showcased various projects and companies representing the new wave of Argentine space innovation.
+From ground stations to launchers, lunar rovers, and 5 cm satellites.

 ASTAR (FIU UBA Project): students already building space hardware

-The ASTAR project proposes a CubeSat with a strong focus on human capital development, as students design, integrate, and validate the satellite modules under professional supervision.
-The team achieved a significant milestone by participating in the CONAE's Atenea program, where it contributed certified hardware that was eventually integrated into the Orion capsule.
+The ASTAR project proposes a CubeSat with a strong focus on human capital development, as students design, integrate, and validate satellite modules under professional supervision.
+The team achieved a significant milestone by participating in CONAE's Atenea program, where they contributed certified hardware that was integrated into the Orion capsule.

-Most interestingly, the group operates almost like a startup within the university, with the capacity to develop energy modules and electronic components while training a pool of talent that is already being noticed by the private sector.
+What's most interesting is that the group functions almost like a startup within the university, capable of developing energy modules and electronic components while training a talent pool that is already being noticed by the private sector.

 DIY Satellite: PocketQubes and access to space for USD 10,000

-The company offers the most accessible solution in the country for putting hardware into orbit through satellites measuring five centimeters on each side, launch services, complete regulatory process management, and turnkey ground station provision.
-This approach is relevant because it democratizes access to space and allows for technology validation with minimal budgets, in addition to integrating with launchers from Europe, Korea, and Brazil, significantly expanding the possibilities for participation in international missions.
+The company offers the most accessible solution in the country for placing hardware in orbit via five-centimeter satellites, launch services, complete management of regulatory procedures, and turnkey ground station provision.
+This approach is significant as it democratizes access to space and enables technology validation with minimal budgets, in addition to integrating with launchers from Europe, Korea, and Brazil, significantly expanding the possibilities for involvement in international missions.

-Its representative, Gustavo Carpiano, emphasized: “Everyone gets excited about building the satellite… until they discover the paperwork.
+Its representative, Gustavo Carpiano, highlighted: “Everyone gets excited about building the satellite… until they discover the paperwork.
 We handle everything.”

-UTN is working on the complete design of a three-unit satellite equipped with a panchromatic camera, deployable solar panels, and a bay for experimentation.
-The project is being developed under NASA and ESA standards, following ECSS regulations, and combines applied research with high-level academic training.
-This initiative offers a strategic advantage by consolidating complete systems engineering capabilities within the university itself and maintaining active links with CONAE, UNSAM, UNLP, and other players in the space ecosystem.
+The UTN is working on the complete design of a three-unit satellite equipped with a pancromatic camera, deployable solar panels, and a bay dedicated to experimentation.
+The project is developed under NASA and ESA standards, following ECSS regulations, and combines applied research with high-level academic training.
+This initiative offers a strategic advantage by consolidating complete systems engineering capabilities within the university itself and maintaining active links with CONAE, UNSAM, UNLP, and other actors in the space ecosystem.

 USAT-1 (UNLP): science with GNSS from a CubeSat

-The first UNLP university CubeSat aims to measure pressure, humidity, and soil characteristics through reflection of GNSS signals, a state-of-the-art observation technique with multiple climate and agricultural applications.
+The UNLP’s first university CubeSat aims to measure pressure, humidity, and soil characteristics through GNSS signal reflection, an advanced observation technique with multiple climate and agricultural applications.

 The CTA has already demonstrated capabilities by integrating hardware for NASA's Atenea mission.